PhoenixD-IHS/IHS/README.md

 # IHS

 Docker based version of `IHS` (Institutshaushaltssystem).
-It creates the following containers:
+It creates the following containers (if the working directory is called `ihs`):

 - `ihs-db-1`: MariaDB (local port 3306)
 - `ihs-phpmyadmin-1`: phpMyAdmin (local port 8088)